 Kali Puja, also popularly known as Shyama Puja in Bengal, is a religious festival dedicated to the Hindu Goddess Kali.
-Know about its rituals, customs, legend, and dates for 2016 and 2017.
+Know about its rituals, customs, legend, and dates.

 Kali Puja, also popularly known as Shyama Puja in Bengal, is a religious festival dedicated to the Hindu Goddess Kali-the first of the ten incarnations of Goddess Durga.
 Some of her other names are Tara, Chamundi, etc. Kali Puja (Kali worship) is celebrated in states of east India especially Bengal, Odisha, Bihar, and Assam on the new moon night (Amavasya) of the Hindu month Kartik which normally occurs in the month of October or November every year.
 'Amavasya' translates to dark moon lunar phase in Sanskrit; the moon remains invisible on this night.
 It is the first night of the first quarter of the lunar month and holds great importance in Hinduism.
 It is believed that the evil spirits are more prominent on this night.
 Since the frightening Goddess Kali is the destroyer of all things evil-both within and outside us-she is invoked on this dark night to help protect her devotees and usher in goodness and righteousness in this world.
 The dark coloured Goddess is represented with a furious face, long black hair, four arms, and wearing a garland of skulls.
 She carries a detached head in one of her hands, her bloody sword in another, and has one of her foot on Lord Shiva's chest.
 Kali Puja coincides with Diwali-the day Lakshmi Puja is celebrated across the rest of India.